Proudly Independent │ FREE Standard Delivery over £35

 Place the zest, sugar, Dragonfly Earl Grey tea and Amaretto in a pan and heat gently until sugar dissolves.

 Pour the mixture over the mixed fruit and stir gently.

 Cover and allow to sit for two days.
 After two days the mincemeat can be used for mince pies.

-Place 375g plain flour and 260g softened unsalted butter in a bowl and rub together using your thumb and first two fingers to a crumb consistency.
+Place the flour and softened unsalted butter in a bowl and rub together using your thumb and first two fingers to a crumb consistency.

-Add 125g caster sugar and 1 large beaten egg, mix together.
+Add the caster sugar and large beaten egg, mix together.